 With the growing truck and vehicle fleets being maintained on today’s large farms, farmers are looking more like commercial agribusiness managers every day.
 While that evolution opens up new risk exposures, safety is just one of the value propositions that makes telematics a worthwhile addition to any large farm operation.

 Telematics is a collection of sensors that collects vehicle operation data and displays it on a mobile app or desktop web browser.
 It allows you to keep track of your fleet’s operation and manage maintenance and upkeep.
 It also provides a view of driver behavior and helps maintain a safe, attentive workforce on the road and in the field.
 In short, telematics enables you to keep tabs on everything that contributes to productivity and efficiency as well as potential risk exposure.
+Also see benefits of farm equipment asset tracking.

 “Telematics generates data just like farmers get from their yield monitors in the field,” said Nationwide Agribusiness Senior Risk Management Consultant Brian Hammer.
 “During harvest, you used to have to call the grain elevator to find out if your driver had unloaded grain yet so you could plan around the trip back to the field.
 With telematics, now you know where your truck is in seconds.”